Rm-lee/PObox/README.md

 - Add project relevant bookmarks to a project by entering url or drag and drop a bookmark/url on `New BookMark` box in a project's `Bookmarks` tab.
 - Save project relevant commands for easy copy and paste for use later
 - Drag and drop project relevant files on project's `New File` box in project's `Files` tab, such as documentation, images, cheatsheets ect for easy access later.
-- Keep track of a project's progress with to do list for individual projects.
+- Keep track of a project's progress with a to do list for individual projects.
 - Files, Applications (IDEs for example) and Bookmarks can be set to be automatically launched with the press of a button from the main page of projects for quickly getting back to work on a project.
 - Top Tabs
   - The tabs along the top of the application give access to resources from all projects to easily search without diving into each individual project.